WordPress/twentytwentytwo/README.md

 Contributing is not just for developers!
 There are many opportunities to help with [testing](#getting-started), triage, discussion, design, building patterns and templates, and more.
 Please look through [open issues](https://github.com/WordPress/twentytwentytwo/issues), and join in wherever you feel most comfortable.

-If you'd like to help with triage, let @jffng and @kjellr know here or in [WordPress.org's slack instance](https://make.wordpress.org/chat/).
+If you'd like to help with triage, let @jffng and @kjellr know here or in [WordPress.org's Slack instance](https://make.wordpress.org/chat/).
 We'll help you get set up with the ability to add labels to issues and PRs.

 ### Getting Started